ZiQiLN/ziqiln/README.md

 - 👯 I’m looking to collaborate on **some OSS projects**

-- 🎓 I'm currently learning **Clean Code and Software Architecture in TypeScript**
+- 🎓 I'm currently experimenting with **Clean Code and Software Architecture in TypeScript**

 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/ZiQiLN) and [Dribbble](https://dribbble.com/ZiQiLN)